 On June 19, 2013, Victoria announced that it received the second payment of \$5 million cash and \$5 million in Premier common shares as consideration for the Cove sale that occurred in June 2012.
 The third payment of \$10 million in cash and shares is due on June 14, 2014.
-The Company also announced that Richard Eliason, VP Exploration, resigned and that Andrew Kaczmarek, COO, stepped down as an officer of the Company and will continue as a consultant.
+The Company also announced that Richard Eliason, VP Exploration, and Andrew Kaczmarek, COO, resigned officers of the Company.